1011X/rever/README.md

 Rever
 =====

 Rever is a reversible programming language.
-It features ["copy-in copy-out"] semantics, a minimal Pascal-like syntax, and procedures & functions.
+It features ["copy-in copy-out"] semantics, a minimal Pascal-like syntax, and a distinction between procedures and functions.

 Examples of other such reversible languages include [Janus](https://en.wikipedia.org/wiki/Janus_(time-reversible_computing_programming_language)) and [rFun](http://topps.diku.dk/pirc/?id=rfun).